cs-pub-ro/blockchain-protocols-and-distributed-applications/util/resources.md

 If you are using an `M1` Apple system, you will not be able to run the virtual machine using VirtualBox or VMware.
 You will need to use [`UTM`](https://mac.getutm.app/), along with a [`.qcow2`](https://repository.grid.pub.ro/cs/so/linux-2024/SO-Ubuntu-22-04-03-LTS.utm.zip) image.
-You will need to log in using your `UPB` account.

 After you install `UTM` and download and unzip the archive, you can import it using the `Open existing VM` option in `UTM`.